copluh/fandoms/README.md

 $\text{\color{#C4A89E}the main ponies that i use are!}$

 <p align="center">
-  ekko, jinx, mel, miles, prowler, hobie, neeko
+  ekko, jinx, mel, miles, prowler, hobie

 <p align="center">
 (all of my ponies have my github connected)